gathuru-ds/CS-Bot/README.md

 # CS-Bot
-A Bot that provide school info upon request by students
+A Bot that provides school info upon request by students